dshinbae/dshinbae.github.io/_pages/about.md

 I am a passionate Web Developer based in California; looking to develop a career in Software Engineering.
 I'm learning more about Back-end Development and seek to continue studying more about Software Development and Programming.
 I had the opportunity to work in Education Tech and Non-profit and am a proud Purdue University Boilermaker.

+# Objective

+Creative life-long learner and professional developer with 3 years of work experience in Web Development, Graphic Design, and Programming.
+Seeking to develop a broad technological background to secure a career in Full-Stack Web Development.

 # My Expertise

 Here are a few technologies I've been working with recently: